-The project site in the Free State Province is roughly 30 km southwest of Newcastle and 50 km northeast of Harrismith, and partially abuts the border of KwaZulu-Natal, within the Grassland Biome.
+The project site in the Free State Province is roughly 35 km southwest of Newcastle and 45 km northeast of Harrismith, almost adjacent to the border of KwaZulu-Natal, within the Grassland Biome.
 The region is largely rural and undeveloped in character, and land uses are primarily crop production, livestock farming and other agricultural uses, with vast areas still characterised by primary grassland and associated vegetation communities.
 Settlements most settlements in the region are small, with Newcastle, Harrismith and Ladysmith being the only notable exceptions.